ccabanero/template-express-graphql/README.md

 #### Query

-* The root query type provides us multiple access points to the object graph (e.g. start querying from user, start querying from company)
+* The root query type provides us multiple access points to the object graph.
 * The root query lets us know how to query by providing:
 	*  the name of the field we can query
 	*  the input arguments required
-	*  the resolve function used to navigate to another type
+	*  what type the resolve function returns

 Add to /schema/query.js ...